neildhir/probprog-for-lions/README.md

 * Secondly, clone this repo and navigate to `demo/examples.clj`
 * Therein, run the web-based clojure notebook, by typing (in a terminal) `lein gorilla examples.clj`

+Apart from the required clojure libraries, this is a self-contained repo where all the necessary functions are specified in the `examples.clj` notebook.

 ## Citation